- Configure ArcGIS for Desktop to create FGDC CSDGM metadata

 - Start typing upgrade metadata into the Search text box.
 All tools that start with the word upgrade appear in a list.
 Click upgrade metadata (conversion) in the list.

 The Upgrade Metadata tool is listed in the search results.

-- Click Upgrade Metadata in the search results list to open this tool.
+- Click Upgrade Metadata (Conversion) in the search results list to open this tool.

-- Drag and drop the item whose metadata must be upgraded onto the Source Metadata parameter on the tool's dialog box.
+- Drag and drop the item whose metadata must be upgraded onto the Source Metadata parameter in the tool's dialog box.